 - i.
 Daily rehearsal is expected for improvement.
 Without daily rehearsal you will not progress technically, and development of your vocal instrument will be minimal.
-Time must be spent with an accompanist before you bring a piece of trusic into your lesson.
-If you do not play the piano it would be helpful to have a good accompanist record the accompaniment part, to your pieces, onto a tape so that you will be familiar with the accompaniment part, as well as your own vocal line, before you come into the studio for your lesson. - Music you expect to work on during your lesson time must be thoroughly learned (notes learned, familiar with accompaniment, translation of foreign words, characterization, etc.) and memorized.
+Time must be spent with an accompanist before you bring a piece of music into your lesson.
+If you do not play the piano it would be helpful to have a good accompanist record the accompaniment part, to your pieces, onto a tape.
+This will help you to become familiar with the accompaniment part, as well as your own vocal line, before you come into the studio for your lesson, - Music you expect to work on during your lesson time must be thoroughly learned (notes learned, familiar with accompaniment, translation of foreign words, characterization, etc.) and memorized.